adamcooke/rails-safe-tasks/README.md

 # Add another task to the list of dangerous tasks
 RailsSafeTasks.dangerous_tasks << 'another:task'

+# Also can add your own custom environment to the list of restricted
+# environments.
+RailsSafeTasks.restricted_environments << 'SOME_ENV'

 # Specify a custom rule for checking whether or not the current environment
 # should be protected or not.
 Return true if the current environment should
 # be protected.
 In this example, the presence of the 'VDT_APP' environment
 # variable means we should be in a cautious state.
 RailsSafeTasks.custom_check do
   !!ENV['VDT_APP']